Does Psalm 65:5 have significance for us today?

 The world today is a delightful mosaic of cultures.
-My own little corner of the world -- the Oklahoma City metro area -- has an Asian district, a German Oktoberfest, cowboy rodeos, a Syrian food festival, Native American pow wows, a Czech festival and multitudes of Italian and Mexican restaurants.
+My own little corner of the world -- the Oklahoma City metro area -- has an Asian district, a German Oktoberfest, cowboy rodeos, a Syrian food festival, Native American pow-wows, a Czech festival, and a multitude of Italian and Mexican restaurants.
 Recently, the annual cultural festival of a local community college focused on Haiti.

 So, even here in central Oklahoma, we celebrate cultural diversity.
 At the same time, however, we must not ignore the words of Psalm 65:5 proclaiming that God alone is the hope of all peoples, including those at "all the ends of the earth."

 Passages like Acts 1:8 -- "be my witnesses . . . to the ends of the earth" -- clearly expect God's people to be spreading the news of hope far and wide.
 Indeed, Paul wrote in 2 Corinthians 3:12, "Since we have such a hope, we are very bold."